Terminal Dentition: Where Do We Draw the Line?

 Figure 7

-The correlation of the remaining teeth to all these parameters can be seen.
-But if a patient has a few remaining teeth and their distribution is favorable (i.e., they are bilaterally symmetric antero-posteriorly, for example the patient has intact canines and molars) then it would make sense to maintain them.
+The remaining teeth correlate to all these parameters.
+But if a patient has a few remaining teeth and their distribution is favorable (i.e., bilaterally symmetric antero-posteriorly; for example, the patient has intact canines and molars), then it would make sense to maintain them.

 Figure 8

-If there is no esthetic risk dento-facially, if the patient has a low lip line, then it makes sense to keep some natural teeth, as well.
-Yet if a patient has a few remaining sound teeth, but their distribution is unfavorable (unilateral) and keeping them would pose an esthetic risk, then the indication for extracting is appropriate.
+If there is no esthetic risk dento-facially, if the patient has a low lip line, it makes sense to keep some natural teeth, too.
+Yet if a patient has a few remaining sound teeth, but their distribution is unfavorable (unilateral) and keeping them would pose an esthetic risk, then the indication for extraction is appropriate.

 Figure 9

-Like with any other area of dentistry, the decision-making process regarding the preferred therapy should always be contingent upon a patient's desire, expectations and financial capabilities.
-It becomes paramount to utilize treatment planning framework to review both the clinical and personal aspects to come up with the ideal treatment plan for the patient.
+Like any other dentistry area, the decision-making process regarding the preferred therapy should always be contingent upon a patient’s desire, expectations, and financial capabilities.
+It becomes paramount to utilize a treatment planning framework to review both the clinical and personal aspects to come up with the ideal treatment plan for the patient.

 Figure 10